-The lines performed the vital function of maintaining an ideal link between the limited space of the pictorial

-In Fig. 40 (PAGE 10) two black lines suggest a "square field" that is no sooner generated than it becomes an infinite space expanding beyond the canvas almost as though in an attempt to coincide with the infinite space evoked by the lines, that is to say, with the totality of space formerly expressed by the oval.
+The lines performed the vital function of maintaining an ideal link between the limited space of the pictorial representation and the infinite space of reality.
+The compositions attained greater synthesis up to the point where everything was expressed by means of four yellow lines (33).
+In PAGE 10 - Fig. 40 two black lines suggest a "square field" that is no sooner generated than it becomes an infinite space expanding beyond the canvas almost as though in an attempt to coincide with the infinite space evoked by the lines, that is to say, with the totality of space formerly expressed by the oval.

-As from 1934, when the compositions gradually opened up once again to complexity (35, 36, 37), the lines blossomed into color (38) and then turned into a multitude of small squares and planes (39), the sense of totality displayed in a virtual way only by the endless lines manifested itself in tangible and concrete form within the canvas (40).
+PLATES 4 and 5: As from 1934, when the compositions gradually opened up once again to complexity (35, 36, 37), the lines blossomed into color (38) and then turned into a multitude of small squares and planes (39), the sense of totality displayed in a virtual way only by the endless lines manifested itself in tangible and concrete form within the canvas (40).
 It was as though in this last composition the lines had contracted to draw all of the variety virtually situated outside the painting back into the canvas.
-Manifold space, formerly expressed as assumed and non-visible infinite extension (the continuity of the black lines), gives way to manifold space understood as the largest amount of variation wholly visible inside the painting: variety that had not been seen since 1919 (26); multiplicity that the painter had endeavored between 1920 and 1933 (28 to 33) to drive beyond the canvas with lines in order to concentrate on a unity designed to express both the one and the many at the same time (33).
+Manifold space, formerly expressed as assumed and non-visible infinite extension (the continuity of the black lines), gives way to manifold space understood as the largest amount of variation wholly visible inside the painting: variety that had not been seen since 1919 (PLATE 3 - 26); multiplicity that the painter had endeavored between 1920 and 1933 (28 to 33) to drive beyond the canvas with lines in order to concentrate on a unity designed to express both the one and the many at the same time (33).